Why should I attend?

 The Rural Parliament is held in a different part of Scotland each year it takes place.
 This is the third event and we are delighted to be holding it in the south of Scotland following successful events in Oban, Argyll & the Islands in 2014, and in Brechin, Angus in 2016.

-The three-course Thursday evening dinner and ceilidh are optional and this costs £35 per person in addition to any other fees paid.
-Partners or other guests who are not otherwise attending may also attend the Thursday evening meal.
+The three-course Thursday evening dinner and ceilidh are optional but free – although if you book to attend this meal and do not attend, we will charge you £35 per person in addition to any other fees paid.
+Partners or other guests who are not otherwise attending are very welcome to attend the Thursday evening meal.

 Community organisations – Free or donations